richyen/richyen.github.io/_posts/2026-03-30-plan_cache_mode.markdown

 # Final Thoughts

-PostgreSQL’s automatic plan caching is usually a hero, saving CPU cycles.
+The query planner's automatic plan caching is usually a hero, saving CPU cycles.
 But when you have highly skewed data or volatile temporary objects, that "6th run switch" can negatively affect client/application performance.

 If you see unexplained regressions in a prepared statement, you may want to check to see if it is being called more than 5 times, or try `SET plan_cache_mode = force_custom_plan` as a troubleshooting step.
 This forces a fresh custom plan on every execution, guaranteeing the planner always sees the actual parameter value and can choose the right strategy.